How to Test Water Hardness: 5 Tried-and-True Methods

 🧴Method 1: Simple Soap Test

 The soap test is a great way to determine water hardness.
-It can’t give you a specific hardness measurement, but it’s a quick and easy indicator of whether or not you have hard water.
+It won’t tell you exactly how hard or soft your water is, but it’s a quick and easy indicator of whether or not you have hard water.

 You will need: